 It’s a balance between profit and loss, they are trying to always analyze where they’re at, trying to figure out if they can estimate how many claims they’re going to have and how much they’re going to pay in claims every year, so they can reserve that much money.
 On average, insurance companies shoot for somewhere between 8% to 10% for profit, which leads to 90% for property-related losses, or claims in general, out of that 90% for claims, 98% of it goes to property losses, that’s hail damage to the roof, fire losses, someone backs into your house, water damage because of a water pipe bursts, all those different things takes up 98% of that 90%.
-Another 2% of it goes to the liability claims, that’s somebody sue you because you hurt them, you physically hurt them, somehow someone comes to your home, and they get sick on the food that you serve, and then they sue you, that’s 2% of that those losses go there.
+Another 2% of it goes to the liability claims, that’s somebody suing you because you hurt them, you physically hurt them, somehow someone comes to your home, and they get sick on the food that you serve, and then they sue you, that’s 2% of that those losses go there.
 8% to 10% is what they’re trying to hit as that number was becoming difficult in the last couple of years.
 We’ve just had so many claims in the Gulf Coast region, to the states of Texas, Louisiana, Mississippi, and Arkansas too, we’ve had several hurricanes, very large hurricanes that have done a massive amount of damage, as Charles was devastated by Laura.
-This past year, hurricanes does so much damage down to the to the southern tip of Louisiana, and also additional damages over to Texas.
+This past year, hurricanes do so much damage down to the southern tip of Louisiana, and also additional damage over to Texas.
 We’ve also had that huge ice storm that affected a lot of the region last year.
-There’s been just tons of claims that have happened, that in this area, there’s been seven insurance companies that have gone bankrupt because they did not have enough money to take care of the claims that were expected.
-These insurance companies, they’re really good at estimating based off of past history, how many claims they should have in the coming year, what that total dollar amount is, and they usually do pretty good because remember, their profit margin is between 8% to 10%.
-Whenever we have years like that, it just seriously damages these companies, it’s gonna drive up the costs of insurance because we’ve got less carriers in there and they all just took a serious beating.
+There have been just tons of claims that have happened, and in this area, there have been seven insurance companies that have gone bankrupt because they did not have enough money to take care of the claims that were expected.
+These insurance companies, they’re really good at estimating based on past history, how many claims they should have in the coming year, and what that total dollar amount is, and they usually do pretty well because remember, their profit margin is between 8% to 10%.
+Whenever we have years like that, it just seriously damages these companies, it’s gonna drive up the costs of insurance because we’ve got fewer carriers in there and they all just took a serious beating.
 I hope this has helped you to understand where all the insurance money is going whenever you pay your premium, that really on the homeowner side, 8% to 10% is probably going towards profit and on the auto side, it’s 3% to 5%.

 Here at Reed Insurance, we’ve got four promises to you.
-The first promise is we are going to make sure that your insurance is doing it’s number one job and it is to protect your assets, to make sure that your assets don’t come in danger because you’ve had some sort of a claim.
+The first promise is we are going to make sure that your insurance is doing its number one job and it is to protect your assets, to make sure that your assets don’t come in danger because you’ve had some sort of a claim.

 The second thing is we will make sure that you understand your injury, guaranteeing that you feel good about the purchase that you have made.

 The third promise is we’re going to make sure that it fits within your budget and it grows with you as you need it to grow.
-As your family adapts, evolves, you have children, your children go out of the house, and all those different things or as your income or your property amasses, we want to make sure that your insurance takes care of you, protects you, and fulfills those first three promises.
+As your family adapts and evolves, you have children, your children go out of the house, and all those different things or as your income or your property amasses, we want to make sure that your insurance takes care of you, protects you, and fulfills those first three promises.